 Togiak, the gateway to Walrus Island, was a place my white mother sent us once to spend a ‘few weeks’ to visit our estranged father.
 That few weeks turned into years.
 While my youngest brother fled the bewildering wilderness shortly after our arrival, David and I felt like we belonged, each in our own way.
-My brother went home at the end of that summer, returning in summers to work in the fishing canneries, but I refused to leave.
+My brother went home at the end of that summer, returning only in summers to work in the fishing canneries, but I refused to leave.
 I loved it there, but it was not without its challenges.

 Later, I interned and then worked for the corporation who adopted me, and working for BBNC in Anchorage and among the pump stations in Kuparuk, Alpine, and Prudhoe Bay always felt like coming home in a way, or at least as close to a true home as I’d known with the cold air, the wildlife who always had the ‘right-of-way’, the Beaufort sea and the endless summer skies.
 As a small child I recall my father receiving his “share” of the whale that our Northern relatives still harvested during spring and fall whaling season.
 While my brothers never were much interested, I couldn’t wait to have the cold, salty taste of half frozen raw muktuk between my lips, chewing on it endlessly and letting the grease escape down my chin.
 It brought me home every time, and to this day I still can't get enough of it.